 If you married a U.S. citizen or permanent residence, who helped you get lawful permanent residence (a green card) in the United States, you are on track to apply for U.S. citizenship yourself—perhaps in only three years rather than the usual five, if you married a U.S. citizen.

-As long as your marriage was the real thing—meaning that you honestly intended to establish a life together, as opposed to entering into a fake, or a sham marriage, meant to get you a green card—you should be okay when applying for citizenship.
-U.S. immigration authorities are always on the lookout for fraudulent marriages, and perceive them to be a common problem, but don't automatically assume that a divorce indicates a sham marriage.
+As long as your marriage was the bona fide, real thing—meaning that you honestly intended to establish a life together, as opposed to entering into a fake, or a sham marriage, meant to get you a green card—you should be okay when applying for citizenship.
+U.S. immigration authorities are always on the lookout for fraudulent marriages, and perceive them to be a common problem; but they don't automatically assume that a divorce indicates a sham marriage.

 If married to a U.S. citizen, you probably spent two years as a "conditional resident," then had to submit proof of your real, ongoing marriage (along with Form I-751) in order to become a permanent resident.
 So U.S. Citizenship and Immigration Services (USCIS) has already reverified that your marriage was real.
 But when you apply for citizenship, your divorce might cause USCIS to again examine how real your marriage was.